north-road/slyr/docs/src/user_guide/troubleshooting.md

 **Please contact us at <info@north-road.com> and we will respond as soon as we can (with the caveat that we are in AEST time zone).**

+## You are asked for user credentials

+If you are asked for your Username and Password when updating your plugin, re-run the installation routine from the welcome email.
+If this does not fix the problem, please contact us at <info@north-road.com> and we will help you to reinstall.

 ## Warnings during conversions

 During document conversion SLYR will raise warnings describing any properties